-GFC Forestry Investigators are certified by the Georgia Peace Officers Standards and Training Council, with full arrest and enforcement authority in the state of Georgia.
-In addition, they are specially trained to conduct investigations of wildland fires and other forestry related crimes.
+GFC investigators have full arrest and enforcement authority in the state of Georgia.
+They are certified by the Georgia Peace Officers Standards and Training Council and are are specially trained to conduct investigations of wildland fires and other forestry-related crimes.

-In 2014, GFC Investigators were authorized by House Bill 790 to enforce laws related to the protection, security, conservation, and sale of forest resources.
+Timber security laws have been amended and updated over time, and in 2014, GFC investigators were authorized by House Bill 790 to enforce any law relating to the protection, security, conservation, or sale of forest/timber resources.
 GFC receives and evaluates complaints concerning timber transactions.
-Investigators are assigned to complaints where criminal activity is suspected.
+Investigators are assigned to complaints, and every complaint is investigated.
 The priority will always be to protect our landowners and their forest resources by ensuring that credible timber harvest operations occur.